cimug-org/CIMTool-Builders-Library/README.md

 ## Background
 **CIMTool** ships with a variety of different types of builders that generate artifacts based on a profile.
 Examples of existing builders include those that generate XSD schemas, JPA Java source code, RDBMS DDL scripts, RDFS profiles, and RTF Word docs among others.

-Further, a subcategory of builders supported by **CIMTool** are those that are based on XSLT transforms.
+A subcategory of builders supported by **CIMTool** are those that are based on XSLT transforms.
 In the below screenshot the builders that are selected are those that generate target files using XSLT transforms (click the image to enlarge):

 [![image](readme-icons/cimtool-profile-summary-tab.png)](https://raw.githubusercontent.com/CIMug-org/CIMTool-XSLT-Builders/main/readme-icons/cimtool-profile-summary-tab.png)